Urban and Regional Planning

 Association of Collegiate Schools of Planning, Track co-chair, Planning Theory

-Dr. Lester is Associate Professor of City and Regional Planning.
+Dr. Lester is a Professor of Urban and Regional Planning.
 His research interests are broad within the field of urban and regional economic development, but generally focus on the role of social institutions and policy interventions in reducing income inequality and promoting balanced economic growth.
 He is also an expert in policy evaluation and economic impact analysis.
 Before joining SJSU, Dr. Lester spent 10 years at UNC-Chapel Hill.